nyc-otters-2017/crud_students/README.md

 ## Learning Competencies

-- map the flow of data through a web application
+* map the flow of data through a web application
-- recognize the five HTTP methods (GET, POST, DELETE, PUT, PATCH)
+* recognize the five HTTP methods (GET, POST, DELETE, PUT, PATCH)
-- see implementation of MVC on the web.
+* see implementation of MVC on the web.
-- use important unix contextual tools (e.g. `wc`, `cat`, `grep`)
+* use important unix contextual tools (e.g. `wc`, `cat`, `grep`)
-- use the database to verify changes made by the framework
+* use the database to verify changes made by the framework
+* use `rake` to generate models, migrations, and to perform migration

 ## Summary